iProsis-devs/Create_AZ_Sentinel_SAP_Solution/README.md

 Inputs:
 1. Import alerts from azure sentinel workspace by subscription, resource group, workspace.
 (Script requests parameters while running)
 2. Watchlists should manually added to the Watchlists folder. <br>
-Also need to maintain Watchlists_desc.txt with key-value for Watchlist name and Watchlist description.
+Also need to maintain Watchlists_desc.txt with key-value for Watchlist name and Watchlist description inside Watchlists folder.
-3. Workbooks should mannually added to the Workbooks folder.
+3. Workbooks should manually added to the Workbooks folder.

 Outputs:
 1. In Solution folder: mainTemplate.json and createUiDefinition.json.